-The Bond Review Board has three Goals:
+The Bond Review Board has three Goals related to state and local debt financing:

 Ensure that Texas state debt is issued in a cost-effective manner supported by sound debtmanagement policies that protect the state's credit ratings.

 Objective

 Analyze and approve the issuance of state debt securities that meet the highest standards for financial feasibility, comply with the state's debt-issuance policies and minimize total borrowing costs.